What Is a Federal Indictment? A Complete Guide to the Process

 - Plea Bargaining: This is the offering of a plea deal instead of a trial.

 - Preliminary Hearing: A mini-trial that occurs if the defendant pleads not guilty.
-This is optional and usually occurs within two weeks.
+The preliminary hearing, also known as pretrial hearing, is optional and usually occurs within two weeks.

 - Pre-Trial Motions: Requests for the court to rule on evidence, documents, and witnesses.